itenisz/pby-highlight-vscode/README.md

 - For light themes:
   - settings will be available in a next release

+### Vsix

+In the `publish` directory there is the vsix file of the extension.

+You can install the extension manually with `code --install-extension pby-highlight-vscode-1.0.0.vsix`

 ### Known Issues

 IAST highlighting currently dont work with multilines

 ### Release Notes

+### 1.0.1

+Added vsix file

 ### 1.0.0